Maxwell Cameron

 Professor Cameron specializes in comparative politics (Latin America), constitutionalism, democracy, and political economy.

 He is the author or editor of a dozen academic books as well as over fifty peer-reviewed articles and book chapters.
-His books include: Democracy and Authoritarianism in Peru, The Peruvian Labyrinth, The Political Economy of North American Free TradeTo Walk Without Fear: The Global Movement to Ban Landmines, Latin America’s Left Turns: Politics, Policies and Trajectories of Change, Democracia en la Region Andina, New Institutions for Participatory Democracy in Latin America, The Making of NAFTA, Strong Constitutions, and most recently, Political Institutions and Practical Wisdom.
+His books include: Democracy and Authoritarianism in Peru, The Peruvian Labyrinth, The Political Economy of North American Free TradeTo Walk Without Fear: The Global Movement to Ban Landmines, Latin America’s Left Turns: Politics, Policies and Trajectories of Change, Democracia en la Region Andina, New Institutions for Participatory Democracy in Latin America, The Making of NAFTA, Strong Constitutions, Political Institutions and Practical Wisdom, and Challenges to Democracy in the Andes: Strongmen, Broken Constitutions, and Regimes in Crisis.

 Cameron has held visiting positions in the Kellogg Institute for International Studies at Notre Dame University (1996) and at Yale University, where he was the Canadian Bicentennial Professor in 2005.
 In 2006 he served as political advisor to the OAS Electoral Observation Mission in Peru.
 He founded the “Andean Democracy Research Network” to monitor and report on the state of democracy in the Andean region which received funding from the Department of Foreign Affairs, the Martha Piper Fund, SSHRC, IDRC and the Ford Foundation.
 With Sheryl Lightfoot and Lisa Sundstrom he established a research excellence cluster on the “global challenges to democracy” which led to an edited book project on democracy in the Andes.